hannikkala/liferay-action-service/README.md

                 .withName("Test")
                 .withDescription("Test description")
                 .withFriendlyUrl("/testsite") // Required.
 Use only the last part with preceeding slash.
-                .create() // This gives you actions to create structures and templates on created site.
+                .create() // This gives you actions to create structures, templates and pages on created site.

+                // Structure action
                 .structure() // Create structures from classpath relative directory "structures".
 Files with .xml extension are noticed.
                     .withDirectory("structures")
                     .buildDescriptionMap("article-block-lift.xml", (descrMap) -> { // Give human readable name(s) to the structure